Rafah Border Crossing: October 2025 Gaza peace plan

+2026 Iran war

+Israel closed the Rafah crossing after the war with Iran began on 28 February, stating that it was unsafe to keep the crossings open.
+The crossing was reopened on 19 March for limited Palestinian movement under tight restrictions.

+In early May 2026, EUBAM Rafah reported that more than 4,000 passengers had crossed the Rafah Crossing Point since the mission's return on 2 February 2026, with roughly as many people leaving Gaza as entering Gaza.
+By mid-June 2026, the figure had risen to 7000, including 1,274 people in need of medical treatment, and by 4 August, 10,128 people had crossed.
+During this period, the crossing was temporarily closed in early June.
+The crossing was open only to pedestrians, while Israel required all goods entering Gaza to pass through the Kerem Shalom crossing.

 Statistics

 After the Israeli disengagement in 2005, the monthly average number of entries and exits through Rafah Crossing reached about 40,000, with a total of about 270,000 people who crossed the border.
 After the capture of Israeli soldier Gilad Shalit in June 2006, the crossing was closed 76% of the time and after Hamas' takeover of the Gaza Strip it was closed permanently except for infrequent limited openings by Egypt.

 From June 2010 to January 2011, the monthly average number of exits and entries through Rafah reached 19,000.
 After May 2011, when Egypt's President Hosni Mubarak was replaced with Mohamed Morsi, the number grew to 40,000 per month.
 When Morsi was deposed by the army in July 2013, the Crossing was again almost completely shut down.

 In August 2014, for the first time since the start of the Gaza blockade in 2007 Egypt allowed the United Nations World Food Programme (WFP) to bring food through the Rafah crossing.
 It provided food to feed around 150,000 people for 5 days.
 In 2014, an average of 8,119 exits and entries of people were recorded at the crossing monthly.
 In September 2015, it was circa 3,300, while the Gaza population numbered 1.8 million people.
 Between 24 October 2014 and September 2015, the crossing had been opened for only 34 days.

 From 2018 until 2023, goods regularly entered Gaza from Egypt via the Rafah crossing.
 In October 2022, about 49% of goods that were entering Gaza entered from Egypt via Rafah, while the other 51% of goods entered Gaza via Israel.
 About three-quarters of goods imported via Rafah consisted of construction materials, while much of the remaining one-quarter was food.